 ANSI Escape Sequences

-Ansi Escape sequences are some standardised byte sequences that make most Terminals do some thing other than just printing characters on screen.
+ANSI Escape sequences are some standardised byte sequences that make most Terminals do some thing other than just printing characters on screen.
 Like printing colourful characters!

 Setting Text Color and Effects